MikaelGRA/InfluxDB.Client/README.md

 }
 ```

-## Writing to multiple measurements at once
+## Writing to different measurement names in single call

 Often you may want to write to multiple measurements with different measurement names by executing a single call.